blue-smoke-media/BSM/migration-notes.md

 READ ALL CODE IN WEBSITE FOR COMPLETE MIGRATION (WITH RESPONSIVE DESIGN CHECKED)

-Build out CTA form's for index page (other CTA) remove /html/ and .html from file path in Apache (/html/ -> drop html files into root directory)(learn regex?) php redirect or success page (CoBe) ALL FORMS update scss mixins color-pallet from CoBe -> go and resave all scss files to update new vars in mixins.scss
+Build out CTA form's for index page (other CTA) -- GAVE TO COBE TO PUT IN INDEX PAGE remove /html/ and .html from file path in Apache (/html/ -> drop html files into root directory)(learn regex?) php redirect or success page (CoBe) ALL FORMS update scss mixins color-pallet from CoBe -> go and resave all scss files to update new vars in mixins.scss